Viðareiði and Villingadalsfjall

 The road is good and the only thing to be aware of is the two dark single-lane tunnels on Borðoy, Árnafjarðartunnilin (1680m, 5510ft) and Hvannasundstunnilin (2120m, 6960ft).
 With a short road section between them, the tunnels cross through the mountains to the other side of Borðoy.

-If this is your first time driving through a single-lane tunnel, this guide has good information.
+If this is your first time driving through a single-lane tunnel, check out the driving information videos at Landsverk.
 The single-lane tunnels have turnouts every 100m (328ft).
 When you have the turnouts to the right, you must give way to oncoming traffic.
 An exception is when you meet a truck, then you should always give way.
 It’s easy to drive in the tunnels, just keep the headlights on and don’t drive too fast.

 I didn’t make a video of the tunnel drives on Borðoy, but I have one from the Gásadalur tunnel on Vágar so you can get an idea of how it’s like.
 That tunnel is lit while the Borðoy tunnels are dark, but the experience is similar.